recipes15 min prep + 20 min cook

 Instructions

-- 1Make the tartar sauce: Combine mayonnaise, relish (if using), lemon juice (if tolerated), salt, and pepper.
+- 1Make the tartar sauce: Combine mayonnaise, relish (if using), lemon juice (if tolerated), and salt.
 Cover and refrigerate.
 (For low-FODMAP, skip relish and add fresh dill or chopped pickles without garlic/onion)

 - 2Preheat oven to 350°F.

-- 3In a large bowl, mix shredded zucchini, eggs, breadcrumbs, mayonnaise, parsley, celery (or celery salt), red pepper, black pepper, paprika, Dijon mustard, salt, and Worcestershire sauce (if using) until well combined.
+- 3In a large bowl, mix shredded zucchini, eggs, breadcrumbs, mayonnaise, parsley, celery, red pepper, paprika, Dijon mustard, salt, and Worcestershire sauce (if using) until well combined.

 - 4Film the bottom of a large nonstick or seasoned cast-iron skillet with olive oil and turn heat to medium-high.
 Let the pan heat for about a minute.